open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 from V8's `v8dbg_*` postmortem symbols, which this repository already consumes elsewhere.

-Note that nothing published here describes the writer's own data structures.
-Internal field 0 points straight at the record.

 ### Thread-local variable

 A single thread-local, `otel_thread_ctx_nodejs_v1`, is exported as an ELF TLS